anioutkazharkova/di-multiplatform-lib/README.md

         }
     }
 ```
-4. Resolve components from any place:
+4. Now you can resolve components from any place of your shared part:
 ```
 fun setup(di: DIManager) {
         this.moviesService = di.resolve<MoviesService>(MoviesService::class) as?
 MoviesService
         print(moviesService)
     }
 ```
-5. Call container from Android:
+5. Next, create a property to get access container in Android native app:
 ```
 @HiltAndroidApp
 class App : Application() {